-A 1980 nomination amended the boundary to include only the northernmost portion of the present courthouse lot, including the original courthouse block in the old wing of the present courthouse complex, and the 1885 jail northwest of it.
+A 1980 Fairfax County Courthouse and Jail nomination amended the boundary to include only the northernmost portion of the present courthouse lot, including the original courthouse block in the old wing of the present courthouse complex, and the 1885 jail northwest of it.
 The 1930 addition to the original courthouse has been excluded.
-The courthouse and jail are located within the boundaries of the City of Fairfax Historic District.
+The Fairfax County Courthouse and Jail are located within the boundaries of the City of Fairfax Historic District.

 [VLR Listed: 11/18/1980; NRHP Listed: 10/1/1981]

 NPS: National Park Service